1na1ontcheva/1na1ontcheva.github.io/index.md

 <a href="inaiontcheva.github.io/docs/AccGuide.pdf" target="_blank">Application Takeover Guide</a>

-_This guide was written as gated content and placed at the end of a blog article, as a supplementary content piece aiming to attract potential leads._
+_This guide was written as gated content and placed at the end of a related blog article, as a supplementary content piece aiming to attract potential leads through a contact form.
+Content was written and edited in relation to the structure presented by the design team._

 <iframe frameborder="0" height="950px" title="AccGuide" longdesc="App Takeover Guide" name="whitepaper1" scrolling="no" src="inaiontcheva.github.io/docs/AccGuide.pdf" width="100%"></iframe>